 Brella's strongest feature, however, is networking.
 As one of the leading event networking platforms, Brella features AI-powered matchmaking, using mutual goals to give each attendee recommendations for who they should meet.

 Great for: Events that centre around networking or that need multiple live streams.

 Pricing: From £2500 per event (or from £1500 with Hire Space)

 Grip makes use of virtual event technology to empower attendees, exhibitors and sponsors to reach their goals faster.
-With networking at the centre of Grip’s offering, delegates benefit from AI-powered meeting recommendations, the ability to preschedule one-on-one meetings and technology to support small group meetings too.
+With networking at the centre of Grip’s offering, delegates benefit from AI-powered meeting recommendations, the ability to preschedule one-on-one meetings in virtual booths and technology to support small group meetings too.

-Other key features include integrated live streaming, company profiles so that visitors can learn more about exhibiting companies, and a customisable home feed to provide a tailored app experience for each delegate.
+Other key features include integrated live streaming and company profiles so that visitors can learn more about exhibiting companies.
+Plus, we love the customisable home feed, which makes for a tailored event experience for each delegate.

 Great for: Events that depend on human connection, such as networking, exhibitions and trade shows.

 Capacity: Up to 150,000.

 Pricing: From £2500 per event (or from £2050 with Hire Space)